cygann/cygann/README.md

 ### Hi there, I'm Natalie 👋
 - 🌲 I study Computer Science at Stanford University as an undergrad, with a focus in Artificial Intelligence.
-- 💫 I currently work as a Software Engineering Intern at [Red Leader](https://www.redleadertech.com/).
+- ⌨️ I previously interned as a Software Engineering Intern at [Red Leader](https://www.redleadertech.com/) (Summer & Fall 2020) and Google (Summer 2019).
 <!--
 **cygann/cygann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 - 🌱 I’m currently learning about the brain,